Abhijit19/BehaviorTreeAutomation/README.md

 How to Use:

-1.Add the scripts to the assets folder in the project.
+1. Add the scripts to the assets folder in the project.

 2. Create a scene- Player gameobject, AI gameobject, AImanager for AI Char script attached.